shehjad-dev/PHP-OOP-TASK/readme.txt

         and start Apache and MySQL

         If you did not change the name of the main code file while downloading then follow this step:
-        Now open up your browser and search for- "http://localhost/PHP-OOP-TASK-master/"
+        Open up your browser and search for- "http://localhost/PHP-OOP-TASK-master/"

         But if you changed the name of the main code file while downloading then follow this step:
-        Now open up your browser and search for- "http://localhost/(Your new folder name)/"
+        Open up your browser and search for- "http://localhost/(Your new folder name)/"

         The project should run correctly.